phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-I am just testing out the API and the showing the image result in an Image view.
-There could be some URLs that which are invalid in API result so in our notebook, after downloading them, we have to clean up those invalid paths.
+I am just testing out the API and showing the image result in an Image view.
+There could be some URLs which are invalid in the API results so in our notebook, after downloading the images, we have to clean up those invalid paths.

 ```python